 For example, we had a client with a limited budget who already had an MVP that KindGeek developed.
 We should have started working on a new feature, but we declined the work because we knew that the client had a limited budget, and the development of the new feature would harm the product’s marketing.

 He asked why we would not work on the feature for which we would get paid.
 We answered that it would be much better for him to invest his money into the promotion of the working product, and only after the new round of investments would over, we would continue working on the project.
-Otherwise, the risks of the project to collapse would be too high.
+Otherwise, the risks of the project collapse would be too high.
 We wanted the project to succeed and understood that it would be better to promote the MVP first and proceed with the software development second.

 As a result of such an approach, even the clients that did not start working with us due to different reasons such as better timezone, recommended us to other people because they did not expect such great work ethics on a pre-sale stage.

 This example demonstrates that a partnership can provide you with a reliable sales channel.
-The second important sales channel is a good marketing, which includes well-designed website, good content, references, articles.
+The second important sales channel is good marketing, which includes a well-designed website, good content, references, articles.
 These two channels are not expensive but work well.

 It is always an attractive idea to find money to hire a good salesperson who will earn you more money in the future so you can hire an even better salesperson.
 Rinse, repeat.
 However, we do forget one simple fact that the most efficient salesperson of a company is its CEO.
 And despite the size of a company, its CEO still should be its best salesperson.